 - If the growth factor > 1, the number of new cases is itself increasing each day, which means we are still in the exponential phase. - If the growth factor = 1, then the number of cases is growing at a constant rate (same amount each day).
-This is the middle of the Logistic Curve (more on that soon). - If the growth factor < 1, then the infection rate is levelling off. - If the growth factor = 0, then the epidemic is over.
+This is the middle of the Logistic Curve. - If the growth factor < 1, then the infection rate is levelling off. - If the growth factor = 0, then the epidemic is over.